greim/freeloader/README.markdown

 not contain instances of this widget.
 Now in your script logic you need to worry about if/when the widget will appear after the page load event fires.
 Freeloader lets you forget about the page load event altogether and simply pre-process elements as they get introduced to the DOM.
-This is a declarative programming idiom in the sense that you declare your intentions, and freeloader takes care of the rest.

 ## Library loading